krislitman/satellite_challenge/README.md

 ## Getting Started

-You will need Ruby version 2.5.3 and Rails version 5.2.6 installed on your local computer to run the application.
+You will need Ruby version 2.5.3 and Rails version 5.2.6 installed on your local computer to run the application

 ### Installing

-These instructions will get you up and running with a copy of the project on your local machine for development and testing purposes.
+These instructions will get you up and running with a copy of the project on your local machine for development and testing purposes

 1. Fork and clone this repo
 2. Install all the required packages in the Gemfile with the command: `bundle install`